cyclone-github/regx/README.md

 | phpass | 400 |

 ### Compile from source:
+- If you want the latest features, compiling from source is the best option since the release version may run several revisions behind the source code.
 - This assumes you have Go and Git installed
   - `git clone https://github.com/cyclone-github/regx.git`
   - `cd regx`
   - `go mod init regx`
   - `go mod tidy`
-  - `go build .`
+  - `go build -ldflags="-s -w" .`
-- More info on compiling from source:
+- Compile from source code how-to:
   - https://github.com/cyclone-github/scripts/blob/main/intro_to_go.txt

 ### Change Log: